haztechrisk/haztechrisk/index.md

-Questions and/or comments regarding the repository and its elements should be directed wither to **Marty Wortman** wortman@haztechrisk.org or **Ernie Kee** kee@haztechrisk.org.
+Questions and/or comments regarding the repository and its elements should be directed to either **Marty Wortman** wortman@haztechrisk.org or **Ernie Kee** kee@haztechrisk.org.